Table of Contents

 Why The Different Styles?

-With grooved sleeves, the tiny grooves keep plates in place better if you choose not to secure them with collars.
+With grooved sleeves, the tiny grooves keep plates in place better if you choose not to secure them with collars, and they make collars stay in place by catching them a little better.
 Frankly, a lot of folks lift that way…

 Experienced lifters don’t always use collars, for two reasons.